The second life of GMC's

 Another GMC truck of Mol firm, Avenhorn.

-A rare GMC refuse truck (picture from Jan de Jong).
+A rare GMC refuse truck in Rotterdam (picture from Jan de Jong).

 a truncated GMC tractor for livestock transport